 Make sure your team members log out of their computers when they step away from them and that they know not to leave them unattended in a public setting.
 If you have a work-from-home program, set up some guidelines to keep company computers safe in employees’ homes.
 And don’t forget to keep your building locked and alarmed.

 Keep your Atlanta, GA and Greenville, SC area business safe and secure.
-Give yourself some peace of mind by scheduling your IT security audit online or giving us a call at (833) 761-4043.
+Give yourself some peace of mind by scheduling your IT security audit by giving us a call at (833) 761-4043.